 - It’s okay to bend your knees.

 - Drop-tuck your chin and relax your neck muscles.
-It’s your shoulders that should be doing the work as you bend-and-straighten your arms.
+Your shoulders should be doing the work as you bend and straighten your arms.

 - It’s a peculiar (but effective) position, so do remember to breathe rhythmically.